nativewind/nativewind/apps/website/docs/tailwind/typography/font-family.md

 <Usage />

 React Native loads fonts slightly differently between iOS and Android.
-For an improved Tailwind experience, we recommend following https://github.com/jsamr/react-native-font-demo to create a consistent experience.
+We recommend following https://github.com/jsamr/react-native-font-demo to create a consistent experience that works better with Tailwind.

 ### Differences on Native